WoodhouseA/flutter_application_1/README.md

 Top-level layout (important files/folders):

 - `lib/main.dart` — The main app entry.
-Contains `OrderScreen`, UI widgets, and wiring.
-(Key: `OrderScreen(maxQuantity: 5)`).
+Contains `OrderScreen` and UI widgets.
+- `lib/models/sandwich.dart` — Defines the `Sandwich` data model and related enums.
+- `lib/models/cart.dart` — Manages the state of the shopping cart.
-- `lib/repositories/order_repository.dart` — Simple repository that manages the order quantity and max limit.
+- `lib/views/cart_screen.dart` — The screen that displays the contents of the shopping cart.
 - `lib/views/app_styles.dart` — Shared text styles used by the UI.
+- `assets/sandwiches.json` — A JSON file containing data for the available sandwiches.
+- `assets/images/` — Contains the images for each sandwich.
 - `pubspec.yaml` — Flutter project manifest and dependency list.
-- `test/` — Unit tests (if present) for repositories and views.
+- `test/` — Unit and widget tests.

 You can inspect and extend these files to add new behavior, persistence, or network-backed order submission.

 ## Technologies & Dependencies

 - Flutter (Dart)
-- Uses core Flutter widgets only (no third-party packages required in current codebase).
+- Uses core Flutter widgets only (no third-party packages required).

 ## Known Limitations & Future Improvements